 [Begin Medications section.]

-[Clinical Note: No medications are required prior to a rheumatology consult.
-However, if a user attempts to order prednisone prior to the rheumatology consult, the user should be cautioned that prednisone can mask symptoms and should not be ordered prior to evaluation by rheumatology.]

 [Section Prompt: No medications are required prior to a rheumatology consult.
 However, if prednisone is considered prior to the rheumatology consult, be aware that prednisone can potentially mask symptoms that would be evaluated by rheumatology.]

 [End Medications section.]